-NOTE: A fixed value for the depth of the relief is given to facilitate the measurement of the ROBO®SLIDE L2 protrusion "h" after installation.
-For section x-x, see figure H.2 resp.
-H.3.
+Note: A fixed value for the depth of the recess is defined to facilitate the measurement of the protrusion h after installation.

-The thickness $t{RSL2}$ and protrusion h of the ROBO®SLIDE L2 sheet in the unloaded condition with corrosion protection shall meet the conditions given in Table H.1
+The thickness t{RSL} and protrusion h of the ROBO[®]SLIDE L2 sheet in the unloaded condition with corrosion protection shall meet the conditions given in Table G.1

-Table H.1: Thickness $t{RSI,2}$ and protrusion h of the ROBO®SLIDE L2 sheet
+Table G.1- Thickness t{RSL} and protrusion h of the ROBO®SLIDE L2 sheet

-Design values Flat and curved sliding surfaces Guides Thickness t PE in mm $2.65 \cdot h \le t{RSL2} \le 10.0$ ; with h in mm $8.0 \le t{RSL2} \le 10.0$ Protrusion h in mm $h = 2.50 + \frac{L}{3000}$ $L$ diameter of the projected area of the ROBO®SLIDE L2 sheet in mm $h = 3.0 \pm 0.2$
+Design values Flat and curved sliding surfaces Guides Thickness t{RSL} in mm $2.65 \cdot h \le t{RSL} \le 10.0$ with h in mm $8.0 \le t{RSL} \le 10.0$ Protrusion h in mm h = 2.50 + $\frac{L}{3000}$ L diameter of the projected area of the ROBO®SLIDE L2 sheet in mm $h = 3.0 \pm 0.2$

-The tolerance on the protrusion h is $\pm$ 0.2 mm for L 1200 mm and $\pm$ 0.3 mm for L 1200 mm.
-The protrusion h shall be verified at marked measuring points, where the corrosion protection coating shall not exceed 300 $\mu$ m.
+The tolerance on the protrusion h is \pm 0.2 mm for $L \le 1200$ mm and \pm 0.3 mm for L > 1200 mm.
+The protrusion h shall be verified at marked measuring points, where the corrosion protection coating shall not exceed 300 μ m.
 There shall be at least two measuring points, suitably located.

-The admissible tolerance on thickness $t{RSL2}$ of single ROBO®SLIDE L2 sheets or associated multiple sheets is $^{+0.3}{-0.0}$ mm for sheets with a diameter L 1200 mm and $^{+0.4}{-0.0}$ mm for larger sheets.
+The admissible tolerance on thickness t{RSL} of single ROBO®SLIDE L2 sheets or associated multiple sheets is

+- $^{+0.3}{-0.0}$ mm for sheets with a diameter $L \le 1200$ mm and - $^{+0.4}{-0.0}$ mm for sheets with a diameter L > 1200 mm.

-H.1.2 Flat ROBO®SLIDE L2 sheets
+G.1.2 Flat ROBO®SLIDE L2 sheets

-Flat ROBO®SLIDE L2 sheets for the main sliding surface shall be circular and may be sub-divided into a maximum of four identical parts.
-Further sub-divisions are beyond the scope of this ETA.
-The smallest dimension "a" shall not be less than 50 mm.
+Flat ROBO®SLIDE L2 sheets for the main sliding surface shall be circular for spherical bearings and rectangular for cylindrical bearings and may anyhow be subdivided into a maximum of four identical parts.
+Further sub-divisions are beyond the scope of this European Technical Assessment.
+The smallest dimension a shall not be less than 50 mm.
 The distance between individual ROBO®SLIDE L2 sheets shall not be greater than twice the thickness of the backing plate, of the ROBO®SLIDE L2 or the mating material, whichever is least.
-Figure H.2 shows some examples of sub-division of flat ROBO®SLIDE L2 sheets.
+Figure G.2 shows examples of flat ROBO®SLIDE L2 sheets.

-Figure H.2 - Examples of recessed flat ROBO®SLIDE L2 configurations
+Figure G.2 - Examples of recessed flat ROBO®SLIDE L2 configurations

-H.1.3 Curved ROBO®SLIDE L2 sheets
+G.1.3 Curved ROBO®SLIDE L2 sheets

-Curved ROBO®SLIDE L2 sheets shall be circular and may be subdivided into a disc and an annulus.
-The disc, if subdivided, shall not be less than 1000 mm in diameter and the width of the annulus shall not be less than 50 mm.
+Curved ROBO[®]SLIDE L2 sheets for spherical sliding surfaces shall be circular and may be subdivided into a disc and an annulus.
+If the curved sliding sheet is subdivided, the disc diameter d shall not be less than 1000 mm or $2/3 \cdot L$, whichever is greater, and the width of the annulus shall not be less than 50 mm.
 The annulus may be divided into equal segments.
 Both the disc and the annulus may be retained in recesses.
 The separating ring of the backing plate shall not be more than 10 mm wide.
-Figure H.3 shows the configurations of curved ROBO®SLIDE L2 sheets for spherical sliding surfaces.
+Figure G.3 shows the configurations of curved ROBO[®]SLIDE L2 sheets for spherical sliding surfaces.